kmhost73/brandguard/README.md

 **Our Mission: To make manual pre-publication review unthinkable.**

 BrandGuard is the velocity machine for modern marketing teams.
-We are at war with "The Time Thief"—the hesitation, bureaucracy, and fear that kills momentum and surrenders the market to faster competitors.
+We are focused on eliminating "The Time Thief"—the hesitation, bureaucracy, and fear that kills momentum and surrenders the market to faster competitors.
 We replace endless review cycles with a single, authoritative action: **The Greenlight.**

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fkmhost73%2Fbrandguard-ai1&build-command=vite%20build&install-command=npm%20install&env=VITE_GEMINI_API_KEY,VITE_CLERK_PUBLISHABLE_KEY&envDescription=Your%20Google%20Gemini%20API%20Key%20and%20Clerk%20Publishable%20Key&envLink=https%3A%2F%2Faistudio.google.com%2F,https%3A%2F%2Fclerk.com%2Fdocs%2Fkeys%2Foverview&project-name=brandguard-ai&repository-name=brandguard-ai&framework=vite)